HAS-Tools-Fall2021/homework-xingyuzhang95/Forecast_Submissions/XiZhang_HW3.md

 date: Sep 13th
 assignment number: 3rd

+## Grade 3/3: Great job!
+Next time please add some formatting to your markdown file so its easier to read.
+You can check out the markdown cheat sheet in the course materials folder if you want more information on how to do this or you can ask me questions.

 ==========================================================================================
 Three criteria were used to select flow values for week 1 and week 2 forecast.
 September, day 12-18 (19-25) for week 1 (2), and flow of less than 200 cfs.
 The idea behind those criteria is to construct a flow climatology at the same time.
 Moreover, I used flow of 200 cfs as an extra standard because flows in previous two weeks are less than 200 cfs and less precipitation forecasted for week 1 and 2.